MbalieP/data-professionals-survey-powerbi/README.md

 ##  Project Overview

-This repository contains the final project for the [Your Name/Channel Name] Power BI Tutorial Series.
-The project involves building an interactive Power BI dashboard from a **real, raw dataset** collected from a survey of over 600 data professionals.

-The focus was on the end-to-end process:
+This repository contains a Power BI dashboard analyzing real survey data from over 600 data professionals.
+The project demonstrates the end-to-end process of data analysis:

-*   **Data Transformation:** Using Power Query to clean and shape the raw, messy survey data.
+*   **Data Transformation:** Using Power Query to clean and shape raw, messy survey data
-*   **Data Modeling:** Creating calculated columns and measures (like average salary).
+*   **Data Modeling:** Creating calculated columns and measures (like average salary)
-*   **Data Visualization:** Building a cohesive and insightful dashboard with various chart types.
+*   **Data Visualization:** Building an interactive dashboard with various chart types
-*   **Dashboard Design:** Applying a custom theme and layout for a polished, professional look.
+*   **Dashboard Design:** Applying custom themes for a professional presentation

 ##  Key Insights Explored